Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Bundles and bundle maps with uniform properties: part I

 Take a bundle atlas $\mathcal{A} =\{ (U_{\alpha}, \varphi^{\alpha}): \alpha \in \Lambda \} $ of $ X $.
 Take any bundle charts $(U_{\alpha}, \varphi^{\alpha}), (U_{\beta}, \varphi^{\beta}) \in \mathcal{A}$ at $m_0, m_1$ respectively such that $U_{\alpha} \cap U_{\beta} \triangleq U_{\alpha\beta} \neq \emptyset$.
-Then we call the following map a \textbf{transition map} (at $ m_0, m_1 $ with respect to $ \mathcal{A} $)
+Then we call the following map a \textbf{transition map} (at $ m_0, m_1 $ with respect to $ \mathcal{A} $):

 If every domain $ U_{\alpha} $ has property $P_0$ and every transition map has property $P$, we say the bundle $X$ has property $(P, P_0)$ with respect to $\mathcal{A}$.
-Consider the following examples. \begin{exa} \begin{enumerate}[(a)] \item If $ \Lambda $ only contains one element, $ X $ usually is called a \emph{trivial bundle}. \item If $ M $ is a topology space, let $ P_0 $ mean openness and $ P $ continuity, then $ X $ is called a \emph{$ C^0 $ topology bundle}.
-For this case, the bundle atlas can be maximal like in the classical way.
-And for convenient, a bundle chart belonging to this maximal bundle atlas is called a $ C^0 $ bundle chart, and any bundle atlas in this maximal bundle atlas is called a $ C^0 $ bundle atlas. \item Assume each fiber of $ X $ is a Banach space and the bundle charts in $ \mathcal{A} $ are linear (i.e. $ x \mapsto \varphi^\alpha_m(x) $ is an invertible linear operator).
-Let $ P_0 $ mean openness and $ P $ continuity in $ U \to L(X_{m_0}, X_{m_1}) $, then $ X $ is called a \emph{$ C^0 $ vector bundle}.
-In addition, if $ M $ is a $ C^k $ manifold, $ P $ means $ C^k $ ($ k=0,1,2,\ldots, \infty, \omega $) in $ U \to L(X_{m_0}, X_{m_1}) $, then $ X $ is called a \emph{$ C^k $ vector bundle}.
+Consider the following examples. \begin{exa} \begin{enumerate}[(a)] \item If $ \Lambda $ only contains one element, $ X $ is usually called a \emph{trivial bundle}. \item If $ M $ is a topological space, let $ P_0 $ mean openness and $ P $ continuity; then $ X $ is called a \emph{$ C^0 $ topology bundle}.
+As usual, the bundle atlas can be maximal.
+For convenience, a bundle chart belonging to this maximal bundle atlas is called a $ C^0 $ bundle chart, and any bundle atlas in this maximal bundle atlas is called a $ C^0 $ bundle atlas. \item Assume each fiber of $ X $ is a Banach space and the bundle charts in $ \mathcal{A} $ are linear (i.e. $ x \mapsto \varphi^\alpha_m(x) $ is an invertible linear operator).
+Let $ P_0 $ mean openness and $ P $ continuity in $ U \to L(X_{m_0}, X_{m_1}) $; then $ X $ is called a \emph{$ C^0 $ vector bundle}.
+In addition, if $ M $ is a $ C^k $ manifold and $ P $ means $ C^k $ ($ k=0,1,2,\ldots, \infty, \omega $) in $ U \to L(X_{m_0}, X_{m_1}) $, then $ X $ is called a \emph{$ C^k $ vector bundle}.
 See e.g. \cite{AMR88}.
-We refer the readers to see the definition of $ C^r $-uniform (Banach)-bundle in \cite[Chapter 6]{HPS77}.
-A slightly more general type of bundle than vector bundle with some uniform properties like $ C^r $-uniform (Banach)-bundle are summarized in \autoref{rmk:vector}; see also \autoref{vectorB}. \end{enumerate} \end{exa}
+We refer the readers to see the definition of $ C^r $-uniform (Banach) bundle in \cite[Chapter 6]{HPS77}.
+A slightly more general type of bundle than vector bundle with some uniform property, like $ C^r $-uniform (Banach) bundle, are summarized in \autoref{rmk:vector}; see also \autoref{vectorB}. \end{enumerate} \end{exa}